 When I come to, I am laid out full length on the living room rug surrounded by astonished party goers.
 I realize I’ve just slammed full tilt into the—closed!—glass patio door.

 “Uh,” I say, trying to veer around my bashed brain.
-I stand up painfully, discover I’m less than a foot away from our visitor and stumble backwards.
+I stand up painfully, discover I’m only a few inches away from our visitor’s pink blouse and stumble backwards.
 Then, oh well, might as well.
-“Me Mensan,” I announce with a flourish that barely misses the blouse.
+“Me Mensan,” I announce with a flourish.
 “R-e-a-l smart!”

 Now I know that man will never pay any attention to me.